Reading Time: 3 minutes

 Smart Optimism

-It can appear impossible to see the bright side when disaster seems imminent or perhaps it has already struck.
-However, one trait of leadership accountability is actively expressing a sense of optimism about the company’s present status and future.
+It can appear impossible to see the bright side when disaster seems imminent, or perhaps it has already struck.
+However, one trait of effective leadership is actively expressing a sense of optimism about the company’s current status and future.

 Willingness to Make Mistakes

-No one is perfect – not even the greatest leaders in the world.
+No one is perfect – not even the most outstanding leaders in the world.
 Leaders cannot allow the fear of failure to stop them from acting and making decisions.
 That said, a certain amount of thought and planning should occur during the process.
 However, this process should not become drawn out or riddled with indecisiveness and second-guessing.
-Good leaders feel confident in their expertise, insight and experience.
+Good leaders feel confident in their expertise, insight, and experience.

 Clarify Expectations

-Employees will have a hard time performing up to standards if these standards are not made clear.
-Leadership should lay out expectations and establish clear measurements for determining whether employees meet them.
+Employees will struggle to perform up to standards if these standards are not clearly defined.
+Leadership should clearly outline expectations and establish measurable standards for determining whether employees meet them.
 A formal process will go a long way in holding both leadership and employees accountable.
-Furthermore, it will increase the chances that employees meet, and even exceed expectations.
+Furthermore, it will increase the chances that employees meet and even exceed expectations.

 Communicate About Everything